-Here you will find information about the Marine Reference Guide – an initiative that will improve aquatic ecosystem health in Howe Sound/Átl’ka7tsem by bringing together knowledge associated with the region’s aquatic ecological and human-use values.
-This knowledge will be available in a centralized online map that will support informed decision-making, collaborative management, marine spatial planning, and community education.
+Here you will find information about the Marine Reference Guide – an initiative whose goal is to build capacity to protect the diverse economic, ecological, cultural, and social values associated with Howe Sound/Átl’ka7tsem’s ocean and freshwater.
+The Guide has created a centralized interactive map that pulls together information about the Sound’s ocean to support informed decision-making, collaborative management, marine spatial planning, and community education.

 Sense of Place

-Howe Sound/Átl’ka7tsem is within the traditional ancestral and unceded territory of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and borders the Tsleil-waututh, Sechelt and Musqueam Nations’ territories.
+Howe Sound/Átl’ka7tsem is within the traditional ancestral and unceded territory of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and borders the Tsleil-waututh, Sechelt and Musqueam Nations’ territories. Átl’ka7tsem is one of three Squamish Nation place names for the Sound.
 The region is an ecologically rich area that sits directly adjacent to the growing metropolis of Vancouver.
 As such, it is representative of many parts of the world, where post-contact development confronts socio-ecological integrity.

 Protection, Restoration and Preservation

-This initiative brings together information related to Howe Sound/Átl’ka7tsem’s human communities and nature in a format that will allow for visualizing overlapping use of space and values.
+This initiative brings together information related to Howe Sound/Átl’ka7tsem’s human communities and nature in a format that allows for visualizing overlapping use of spaces and values.